muratkeremozcan/appsyncmasterclass-backend/README.md

 }
 ```

-`npm run deploy` and test the mutation at Appsync.
-Remember to
+`yarn deploy` and test the mutation at Appsync.
+Remember to `yarn export:env`
-`npm run export:env` also.
+also.

 ![tweet-mutation](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/z0ezr67acgvjhw10a5vj.png)